petrkeil/spasm/readme.md

 ## This is not a regular R package

-**Majority of functions in this package have more mature counterpars in other existing packages!** 'spasm' is more of an assortment of code and wrappers that I needed for a review of species association metrics, and putting the code to the form of a package is my way of organizing and documenting the code.
+**Majority of functions in this package have more mature counterpars in other existing packages.** 'spasm' is more of an assortment of code and wrappers that I needed for a review of species association metrics, and putting the code to the form of a package is my way of understanding, organizing, and documenting the code.

-The existing packages that may do a better job than `spasm` are:
+The existing packages that may do the same or better job than `spasm` are:

 - `EcoSimR` for cooccurrence analysis and null models.
 - `spatstat` for point pattern analysis, pair correlation functions, and K functions.